nebulaeonline/dotPDFium/README.md

 The library contains the latest PDFium binaries (v138.0.7175.0) from chromium/7175, built by bblanchon (https://github.com/bblanchon/pdfium-binaries/releases) for Windows x64 & ARM64, Linux x64 & ARM64, and MacOS (as a universal dylib supporting x64 & ARM64).

-We are at v0.3.1-prealpha, which is a *very* early pre-alpha version.
+We are at v0.4.0-prealpha, which is a *very* early pre-alpha version.
 The goal is to hit v1.0 within 3 months or so, maybe sooner.
+Prior to a v1.0 release, our minor version will serve to indicate the SemVer of the library, and the 3rd digit will indicate the build.

+Feature requests, bug reports, and PRs are welcome.
+Please open an issue or PR if you have suggestions or want to help out.

+As always, we can be reached at nebulae at nebulae dot online.

 ### Goals (eventually)

-- Managed lifecycle and memory safety for native PDFium handles
+- Managed lifecycle and memory safety for native PDFium handles (most done)
-- Optional exceptions or `TryX()` patterns for common workflows
+- Optional exceptions or `TryX()` patterns for common workflows (WIP)
-- Modular text extraction and page rendering APIs
+- Modular text extraction and page rendering APIs (mostly feature complete)
-- MIT-licensed wrapper code with proper attribution of PDFium (Apache 2.0)
+- MIT-licensed wrapper code with proper attribution to the PDFium project (Apache 2.0)

+### Recent Updates

+2025-05-21

+- Renamed the `PdfText` class to `PdfPageText` to avoid confusion with the `PdfTextObject` class.
+- Added the nebulae.dotPDFium.Drawing namespace for drawing; currently supports `DrawLine()` and `DrawRect()` methods.
+- Added a fluent API for path drawing to the new Drawing namespace.

-### Status
+### Current Status

 - Basic document and page loading implemented
 - Page handling and rendering implemented